jonathansayer/todo_challenge/README.md

 Difficulties
 -----
-Difficulties came when running the test.
-Both Tests suits are new to me and have different requirements to each other and to what I have used in the past.
+Difficulties came when running the tests.
+Both test suits are new to me and have different requirements to each other and to what I have used in the past.
 I initially had difficulty running the Karma tests.
-The Karma test were trying to run in localhost:8080.
-It was only when I ran the http - server that this problem was solved.
-Angular is also a brand new framework for me as well.
+The tests were to running in localhost:8080 instead of 4444.
+It was only when I ran a http server that this problem was solved (see below).

 How to use the Program
 -----